The educational system has made you poorly equipped to understand it when it does

 The literature requirement for most degrees calls for “reading” works that are well-documented on the Internet.

-No matter what language it’s in, no matter its age, great literature, movies, songs, and every media created by humans is full of symbolism.
+No matter what language it’s in, no matter its age, great literature, movies, songs, and every medium created by humans is full of symbolism.
 Symbolism is essential to communication.
 It touches on generalities.
 Symbols are a kind of shorthand laden with meaning.

 For a dream journaler who has been keeping a record of their dreams for a while, their brain can seem something like a radio that’s been left on all night.
 You have both local signals and signals that come from far away.
-Some dreams are obviously projections of the concerns and ruminations of your subconscious.
+Some dreams are projections of the concerns and ruminations of your subconscious.
 Others can seem to be framed by communications from outside of you.
 Some believe the origin of these communications to be discarnates.
 When you know yourself, you know how you think and what you tend to pay attention to.

 Understanding the difference between messages that come from your subconscious and messages from someplace else depends on your understanding of the general (archetypes) and specific.